kublermdk/s3Uploader/readme.md

 `IGNORE_SELF` if true will check if the files are any supplied by s3 Uploader.
 It means you can run s3 uploader in the folder with other files to be uploaded and not upload s3 uploader itself.

+`DELETE_ON_UPLOAD` if true will delete the local file after it's been uploaded (done in the post processing method of the queueConsumer)